CloudLabs-MOC/dp-300-database-administrator/Instructions/Labs/14-configure-geo-replication-for-azure-sql-database.md

 ## Task 1 - Enable geo-replication

-1. In the Azure portal, navigate to your database by searching for **sql databases**.
+1. In the Azure portal, navigate to your database by searching for **SQL Databases**.

     ![Screenshot of searching for existing SQL databases.](../images/dp-300-lab14-02.png)